-If a person chooses to complete the Direct Registration Form, the Provider must retain a copy of the completed, signed and dated form.
+If a person chooses to complete the Direct Registration Form, the Provider must retain a copy of the completed, signed and dated form .

-The information collected on the Direct Registration Form, must be entered into the Department's IT Systems after the Provider determines the person's eligibility for Direct Registration.
+The information collected on the Direct Registration Form, must be entered into the Department's IT Systems after the Provider determines the person's eligibility for Self-Employment Assistance.

-If a Participant is also a Services Australia customer, the Department's IT Systems can obtain information from Services Australia, such as current Income Support Payment type and Mutual
+If a Participant is also a Services Australia customer, the Department's IT Systems can obtain information from Services Australia, such as current Income Support Payment type and Mutual Obligation Requirements.

-Effective from: 1 January 2024 Page 9 of 62 Obligation Requirements.
 For this to occur, where the records are not already linked, the Provider must link the Participant's Job Seeker Identification number (JSID) to the Participant's Customer Reference Number (CRN) through the Department's IT Systems during the Direct Registration process or afterwards.